Blown flap: History

 The principle of the jet flap, a type of internally blown flap, was proposed and patented in 1952 by the British National Gas Turbine Establishment (NGTE) and thereafter investigated by the NGTE and the Royal Aircraft Establishment.

-The concept was first tested at full-scale on the experimental Hunting H.126.
-It reduced the stall speed to only 32 mi/h, a number most light aircraft cannot match.
+The concept was tested at full-scale on the experimental Hunting H.126.
+It reduced stall speed to only 32 mi/h.
 The jet flap used a large percentage of the engine exhaust, rather than compressor bleed air, for blowing.

 A Buccaneer with the blowing slots visible on the leading edges.
 The extended flaps are contributing to the Coanda airflow over the wing.

 One of the first production aircraft with blown flaps was the Lockheed F-104 Starfighter, which entered service in January 1958.
-After prolonged development problems, the BLCS proved to be enormously useful in compensating for the Starfighter's tiny wing surface.
-The Lockheed T2V SeaStar, with blown flaps, had entered service in May 1957 but was to have persistent maintenance problems with the BLCS which led to its early retirement.
+After prolonged development problems, the BLCS proved to be useful in compensating for the Starfighter's tiny wing surface.
+The Lockheed T2V SeaStar, with blown flaps, had entered service in May 1957 but had persistent maintenance problems with the BLCS which led to its early retirement.
 In June 1958, the Supermarine Scimitar with blown flaps entered service.
 Blown flaps were used on the North American Aviation A-5 Vigilante, the Vought F-8 Crusader variants E(FN) and J, the McDonnell Douglas F-4 Phantom II and the Blackburn Buccaneer.
 The Mikoyan-Gurevich MiG-21 and Mikoyan-Gurevich MiG-23 had blown flaps.
 Petrov states long-term operation of these aircraft showed high reliability of the BLC systems.
 The TSR-2, which was cancelled before it entered service, had full-span blown flaps.

-Starting in the 1970s, the lessons of air combat over Vietnam changed thinking considerably.
-Instead of aircraft designed for outright speed, general maneuverability and load capacity became more important in most designs.
-The result is an evolution back to larger planforms to provide more lift.
-For instance the General Dynamics F-16 Fighting Falcon has a wing loading of 78.5 lb/ft^{2} (383 kg/m^{2}), and uses leading edge extensions to provide considerably more lift at higher angles of attack, including approach and landing.
+Starting in the 1970s, the lessons of air combat over Vietnam led to an emphasis on maneuverability and load capacity over raw speed.
+The result is a move to larger planforms to increase lift.
+For instance the General Dynamics F-16 Fighting Falcon has a wing loading of 78.5 lb/ft^{2} (383 kg/m^{2}), and uses leading edge extensions to provide more lift at higher angles of attack, including approach and landing.
 Some later combat aircraft achieved the required low-speed characteristics using swing-wings.
 Internal flap blowing is still used to supplement externally blown flaps on the Shin Meiwa US-1A.

-Some aircraft currently (2015) in service that require a STOL performance use external flap blowing and, in some cases, also use internal flap blowing on flaps as well as on control surfaces such as the rudder to ensure adequate control and stability at low speeds.
+As of 2015 some aircraft that require STOL performance use external flap blowing and, in some cases, internal flap blowing on flaps and control surfaces such as the rudder to ensure adequate control and stability at low speeds.
 External blowing concepts are known as the "externally blown flap" (used on the Boeing C-17 Globemaster), "upper surface blowing" (used on the Antonov An-72 and Antonov An-74) and "vectored slipstream", or "over the wing blowing", used on the Antonov An-70 and the Shin Meiwa US-1A and ShinMaywa US-2.